- Saturday | April 13, 2019

 - Learn about and evaluate specific approaches (both traditional and innovative) in light of these criteria.

-Short presentations of research summaries and the experiences of MAPs and practitioners will be followed by small- and large-group discussions.
+Presentations of research summaries and the experiences of MAPs and practitioners will be interspersed with small- and large-group discussions.
 Presentations and discussions will be co-led by MAPs, mental health professionals, and researchers.

 CONTINUING EDUCATION UNITS

 Social workers and psychologists who attend will receive 5.5 CEUs.

 The symposium will be held at a conference hotel approximately ten miles from downtown Baltimore, convenient to BWI Thurgood Marshall Airport.
 Lodging is available at the conference hotel and at several other nearby hotels.
 Location and lodging details will be sent to attendees upon acceptance of their registration.

 Continental breakfast, lunch, and snacks are provided and included in the registration fee.

 Join us Friday evening, April 12, for an informal, optional meeting from 7 pm to 9 pm at the same location as Saturday’s workshop.
 We’ll welcome newcomers, get to know each other, and begin thinking about and discussing the theme of compassionate support for MAPs.

 Advance registration is required; the deadline is April 1, 2019.
 Registration is open to researchers, scholars, practitioners, educators, and students in the mental health, human sexuality, and related fields.
 Mental health and criminal justice advocates, members of the media, MAPs, and MAPs’ friends and family members may also use the registration form to apply for an invitation to attend.
 Registration fees are as follows: